sisayie/exam-score-prediction/README.md

 aws s3 cp data/exam_scores.csv \
         s3://my-ml-bucket-2108/data/exam_scores.csv
 ```

+# Step 4.
+Build the Model
-## 3.2 Build and Deploy Model on SageMaker
+## 4.1 Build and Deploy Model on SageMaker

 Use the [Notebook](exam-score-linear-regression-example.ipynb) to build the model and upload it to S3 on On SageMaker.

 ---

-# Step 4.
+# Step 5.
 Inference

-## 4.1.
+## 5.1.
 Setup the EC2 Server
-### 4.1.1 Connect to the EC2 server via ssh
+### 5.1.1 Connect to the EC2 server via ssh
 ssh -i ~/.ssh/exam-score-server.pem ubuntu@public-ip-of-EC2-Instance

-### 4.1.2 Create python virtual environment.
+### 5.1.2 Create python virtual environment.
 Install if you need to.
 `sudo apt update`

 `sudo apt install python3.12-venv`